fraser-lab/fraser-lab.github.io/methods/index.md

 The "official" language of the class is [python](https://www.python.org) - beginners should try [Learn Python The Hard Way](http://learnpythonthehardway.org/book/), people with a background in other languages should try [Google's python course](https://developers.google.com/edu/python/).
 The QB3 Berkeley [intensive python course](http://intro-prog-bioinfo-2014.wikispaces.com/) provides many biological examples.
 Students should be comfortable with basic syntax and scripting prior to the start of instruction.
 Here is a [spreadsheet](https://docs.google.com/spreadsheets/d/1BjKsN0B1hqd4dJW5slZ5KPuToCjSMRyA7Bl8MwWrbS4/edit#gid=0) with a listing of multiple Python resources

-**Journal Clubs:**

-Journal club presentations will be limited to 6 minutes.
-You should use 3 slides: two of which can contain a figure from the paper and the other should be a self-drawn (or created) schematic of the key concept behind the paper.
-Many of these papers are quite technical, so please engage the instructors and other course personnel as you prepare your presentation.

 **Student Learning Objectives**

 - Laboratory safety